 Earthing Systems

-Often unseen but essential for safety, earthing systems provide a path for fault currents to flow safely back to the ground.
+Earthing systems are often unseen but essential for safety.
+They provide a path for fault currents to flow safely back to the ground.
 Testing and inspection ensure proper grounding, which helps prevent electrical shocks and equipment damage.

 Benefits of Regular Electrical Maintenance